Call now in confidence immediate help & advice 24/7

 Some people who enter rehab will be identified as having a mental health problem alongside the addiction.
 This will occur during the admissions process when the patient is being assessed by a psychiatrist.

-Acquiring a dual diagnosis is quite common in the field of addiction.
+Acquiring a dual diagnosis at rehab is quite common in the field of addiction.

 As an example, a person might feel highly anxious and turn to alcohol in order to relax.
 Alcoholism is closely linked to mental health issues as it has a direct effect on the functioning of the thyroid which releases hormones.
 Some effects of alcoholism include: depression, anxiety, psychosis, and antisocial behavior [7]